renebarto/baremetal/doc/02-setting-up-a-project.md

 ```

 Short explanation:
-- line 9-11: We define a variable named `PROJECT_SOURCES` that contains the path to our source file (`CMAKE_CURRENT_SOURCE_DIR` is the current source directory, so `main.cpp` will be in the same directory as `CMakeLists.txt`)
+- Line 9-11: We define a variable named `PROJECT_SOURCES` that contains the path to our source file (`CMAKE_CURRENT_SOURCE_DIR` is the current source directory, so `main.cpp` will be in the same directory as `CMakeLists.txt`)
-- line 12-13: We define two more variables to contain header files, which are for now empty, `PROJECT_INCLUDES_PUBLIC` and `PROJECT_INCLUDES_PRIVATE`.
+- Line 12-13: We define two more variables to contain header files, which are for now empty, `PROJECT_INCLUDES_PUBLIC` and `PROJECT_INCLUDES_PRIVATE`.
-- line 16: We create a so-called target in CMake for an executable, with name `PROJECT_NAME` (this is a standard CMake variable denoting the name of the project we're in, so in this case `02-setting-up-a-project`)
+- Line 16: We create a so-called target in CMake for an executable, with name `PROJECT_NAME` (this is a standard CMake variable denoting the name of the project we're in, so in this case `02-setting-up-a-project`)
   - This target will build from the source files and headers just specified.
 The term `${X}` means the value of a variable named X.

 You will now be able to build the project, however this will be targeting the platform you are currently running on.